 NLF: AEL grantees must be aware that the per-grantee distribution of funds for workforce integration and follow-up services is a proportionate distribution with a base of $10,000 to ensure that grantees with smaller allocations have sufficient capacity to conduct activities.
 The distribution is shown in Attachment 1: Workforce Integration Initiative Distribution.
-Funds will be provided through a separate contract that will have a , 2020, start date and expire on June 30, 2021.
+Funds will be provided through a separate contract that will have a May 15, 2020, start date and expire on June 30, 2021.

+NLF: AEL grantees must be aware that funds may be used to support distance learning, including purchasing laptops, computers, tablets, or similar items.
+Additionally, funds may be used to increase the number of licenses for distance learning and related remote education services, such as mobile messaging applications.

-NLF: AEL grantees must be aware that workforce integration and follow-up funds must be used to develop related deliverables including, but not limited to, the development of individualized participant case management and referral procedures with Boards, VR, and community-based workforce intermediaries as well as data collection and information-sharing agreements with postsecondary education or training organizations.
+NLF: AEL grantees must be aware that workforce integration and follow-up funds must be used to develop related deliverables, including, but not limited to, the development of individualized participant case management and referral procedures with Boards, VR, and community-based workforce intermediaries as well as data collection and information-sharing agreements with postsecondary education or training organizations.

 LF: AEL grantees may elect to purchase workforce integration and follow-up services from Boards or from community-based workforce intermediaries.